praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/IntentClassifiersApi.md

 Endpoint to aid in the curation of a model instance.

-Access the list of samples behind a cell of the confusion matrix of the training or testing samples.
+Returns the list of samples behind a cell of the confusion matrix of the training or testing samples.

 ### Example
 ```python